9.2.10 - Residency Policy

 1. Residency must be determined 30 days prior to the beginning of each semester.
 Any student whose residency cannot be established as in-district under this policy is categorized as out-of-district.

-2. The Dean of Student Services is ultimately responsible, along with the Director of Enrollment Services, to ensure compliance with residency determinations.
+2. The Dean of Student Services is ultimately responsible, along with the Registrar, to ensure compliance with residency determinations.
 Advisors are to request only updated address information from the student.

 PROCEDURE(S):